bubbarob19/For-MIT-Maker-Portfolio/README.md

 I have some snippets of old (and some new) code that you can view.
 Also, note!
 You may see some things considered "bad practice" in typical software engineering.
 There are a couple reasons for this:
 - Some of the code is a couple years old (I was very bad at first)
 - The Minecraft Server APIs I use do not natively support things like dependency injection.
-You can add it with external libraries like Guice, but is truly a pain and for most small Minecraft plugins, not worth it.
+You can add it with external libraries like Guice, but it is truly a pain, and not worth it for most Minecraft plugins.
+Static singletons may be ugly, but they sure do save time!
 - Velocity is almost always prioritized over clean code for server development
   - Quick story: at one point, I spent a whole lot of time trying to make multiple microservices for one of my servers.
 It was a great learning experience, but extremely unnecessary for the project I was working on - connecting to the MongoDB driver itself is way easier.
+I ended up scrapping the microservices at the end anyways since it was too clunky and annoying to manage.

 ## Helpful Links for context: